SuperheroesValley/SuperHeroesWiki/content/preparation/cv.md

  - Marital status
  - Nationality
  - Photo: apart from discriminations, many ATS cannot read images, so they will get confused and discard your CV; 88% of CVs are rejected if they include a photo [\[source\]](https://teamstage.io/resume-statistics/)
- - Address: companies generally tend to reject people based on their location; they usually tend to prefer applicants who already live in the same city/country as the company
+ - Address: companies generally tend to reject people based on their location; they usually tend to prefer applicants who already live in the same city/country as the company.
+So if you want to apply for companies in a specific city (egs London) it might be useful add your address to London (even a fake one).
- - Social Media (except LinkedIn, Skype and GitHub)
  - Current location unless you need a Visa
+ - Social Media: except for carreer like LinkedIn and GitHub)
  - Signature